yoczhang/MathGrocery/BasicTheory/SomethingBasically/Basically_1.md

 ## Verifying Numerical Convergence Rates

-One can find the details paper in `NutstoreSync/PAPERS/Basics/.`
+One can find the details paper in `NutstoreSync/PAPERS/Basics/`, which named as "Verifying Numerical Convergence Rates.pdf".